netdata/netdata/packaging/docker/README.md

 ## Install Netdata using Docker Compose with SSL/TLS enabled http proxy

-For a permanent installation on a public server, you should [secure the netdata instance](../../docs/netdata-security.md).
+For a permanent installation on a public server, you should [secure your Netdata installation](../../docs/netdata-security.md).
 This section contains an example of how to install netdata with an SSL reverse proxy and basic authentication.

 You can use use the following docker-compose.yml and Caddyfile files to run netdata with docker.
 Replace the Domains and email address for [Letsencrypt](https://letsencrypt.org/) before starting.